jrouwe/JoltPhysics/README.md

 For more demos and [videos](https://www.youtube.com/watch?v=pwyCW0yNKMA&list=PLYXVwtOr1CBxbA50jVg2dKUQvHW_5OOom) go to the [Samples](Docs/Samples.md) section.

+To get started, look at the [HelloWorld](HelloWorld/HelloWorld.cpp) example.

 ## Design Considerations

 So why create yet another physics engine?
 First of all, this has been a personal learning project and secondly I wanted to address some issues that I had with existing physics engines: